nuhfurkan/human-pose-classification/README.md

    This method normalizes the data read through MediaPipe functions and other preprocessing functions.
 If prt is "True", normalized landmarks will be extracted to the file "normalized_landmarks.csv".

+## Notes

+More data can be found in the files given above in the NNGA Project_ A Pose Classification.